Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `--prefix` [*`formula`*]

-Display Homebrew's install path. *Default:* `/usr/local` on macOS and `/home/linuxbrew/.linuxbrew` on Linux.
+Display Homebrew's install path. *Default:*

+  - macOS Intel: `/usr/local`
+  - macOS ARM: `/opt/homebrew`
+  - Linux: `/home/linuxbrew/.linuxbrew`

 If *`formula`* is provided, display the location in the Cellar where *`formula`* is or would be installed.

+* `--unbrewed`:
+  List files in Homebrew's prefix not installed by Homebrew.

 ### `--repository`, `--repo` [*`user`*`/`*`repo`*]